-Our in-home program comes to you, so that we can provide therapy and coaching in your real life environment to support real life change for your family and longer lasting change following services.
-We partner with you to develop goals for services that prioritize your concerns while respecting your family's specific values and needs.
-You are the expert on the child and family.
+The in-home program staff comes to you, so they can provide therapy and coaching in the real-life environment to support real-life change for the family and longer-lasting change following services.
+The Mount Saint Vincent team partners with the parent to develop goals for services that prioritize concerns while respecting the family's specific values and needs.
+The parent is the expert on the child and family.

-Our program serves families in the Denver Metro area within 25 driving miles of our campus.
-Our sessions are 2 to 3 hours long and families are typically seen twice a week, once by each team member for a total of 4 to 6 hours of services per week.
-However, additional hours may be added temporarily during crises and challenging times.
-24/7 crisis support is also offered through our crisis phone line.
-We see families for an average of 8 months, but our length of service is determined by the needs and goals of each individual family.
-The goals of the in-home program are to prevent out-of-home placements and/or support children who are transitioning from foster care or residential treatment.
+The program serves families in the Denver Metro area within 25 driving miles of the Mount Saint Vincent Campus (4159 Lowell Blvd., Denver, CO).
+Sessions are two to three hours long and families are typically seen twice a week, once by each team member for four to six hours of services per week.
+Additional hours may be added temporarily during crises and challenging times.

 The objectives of the in-home program are to prevent out-of-home placements and support children who are transitioning from foster care or residential treatment.
 Families are enrolled in the program for an average of eight months, and the length of service is determined by the needs and goals of each family.
 24/7 crisis support is also offered through the Mount Saint Vincent crisis phone line.

 For more information about this program, call (303) 318-1758.